SharafatKarim/WebsiteAsApp/README.md

 # WebsiteAsApp
 Turn your websites into a native android app within a few minutes, with splash screen support and even more!

 ## Overview

 The WebsiteAsApp Android Template allows you to quickly convert a website into a native Android application.
-Users only need to edit a simple configuration file to specify the website URL.
+Users only need to edit a simple configuration file to specify the website URL, written in simple java.
 The application features a splash screen with loading ability at startup.
 Feel free to directly implement or modify even further!

 ## Getting Started